Please virtualize my reality before asking me to goggle at a fake one

 It would all be so much easier if my house was a virtual environment.

-What I want to do is give my house a full body scan so I can let tradespeople access a virtual model that gives them a decent look at the place and its measurements.
-My hope is that by doing so it becomes possible for suppliers to quote for work without having to schlep across town to measure it up.
+What I want to do is give my house a full body scan so I can let tradespeople access a virtual model that gives them a decent look at the place.
+My hope is that by doing so it becomes possible for suppliers to send me a quote without having to send someone across town to inspect my house.

 Those who want to bid for my business could then send me the VR model of my home complete with models of their wares.
 This would be exponentially better than the quotes I get now – scrawled jargon on hard-to-read triplicate carbon paper.

-I said “bid” for a reason because once my virtual home removes the need for builders to visit, it makes sense for them to participate in a quotation marketplace in which I seek suppliers based on price, materials, crowdsourced reputation scores and other useful ratings.
+I said “bid” for a reason because once my virtual home removes the need for visit, it makes sense for tradespeople to participate in a quotation marketplace in which I seek suppliers based on price, materials, crowdsourced reputation scores and other useful ratings.

 At this point readers may wonder how my home will be virtualised.
 One way is the CAD files we'll need to get some of this work signed off.
 Today, those files don't get far beyond the people involved in the project - an architect, whoever hires them, the council that signs off on building projects and the builder.
 Those CAD files clearly deserve to be re-used in a virtual model.

 I expect WiFi and my smartphone can help too.
-It's already possible to use WiFI to locate objects in space and that smartphones can capture 360-degree photos.
-Someone will sort the rest of the pieces out, boil things down into a simple spatial-capture gadget or send people through meatspace to make VR models.
+It's already possible to use WiFI to locate objects in space.
+360-degree cameras are common.
+Smartphones can take panoramic shots.
+Someone will sort the rest of the pieces out, boil things down into a simple spatial-capture app, gadget or service that sees specialists virtualise homes for a feee.

 That 75 per cent of time in VR is spent staring straight ahead tells us that VR clearly awaits the auteurs that take it from novelty to compelling entertainment experiences.
 The continued failure of 3D to enhance entertainment suggests those virtual Hitchcocks might never emerge – I think we may be hard-wired to infer bits of story in the periphery of our imagination, rather than enjoy being completely wrapped in unreal experience.

-I'm also certain that shared virtual realities will unlock the technology's value to a greater degree than VR-for-entertainment.
-All the best digital businesses succeed because they simplify connections.
-Cisco was a billion dollar e-business in 1996, thanks to online router configuration tools.
-Amazon started out by letting anyone sneak into the book industry's closed EDI systems.
+Cisco was a billion dollar e-business in 1996, long before online retail took off, thanks to online router configuration tools that made it much easier to buy routers.
+Amazon started out by letting anyone sneak into the book industry's closed data exchange systems and pluck out a single volume.
 Yahoo and Google connected us to information.
 Facebook connected us to our friends more efficiently than was previously possible.

-Virtualized homes offer the chance to connect us all to industries that are notoriously hard to engage with, and do so without having to make the physical connection or hang around the house all day waiting for someone to show up with a tape measure and a knowing eye that could do its early work behind the lens of a Google Glass 2.0 or a similar device.
+Virtualized homes offer the chance to connect us all to industries that are notoriously hard to engage with, and do so without having to make a physical connection or hang around the house all day waiting for someone to show up with a tape measure.

 Which may save me some of the misery of project planning.
 Now can someone figure out how to help me survive the mess, noise and stress if we actually build this thing? ®